Moonbean Café to remain open until works starts this fall

 “We’re still in the final stage of drawing our plans for the [village] to make a final review,” he said, which he expected to complete in the next several months.

 The majority of the job entails tearing down the 1,650-square-foot two-story building at 1123 Pleasantville Road that is now home to the first-floor cafe and three second-floor offices.
 In its place would rise a three-story, 6,740-square-foot structure that will house two takeout restaurants on the ground floor, and eight apartments comprising a mix of studio, one- and two-bedroom units on the second and third floors.
+This type of construction project usually requires a number of builders and subcontractors such as demolition contractors and roofing installation companies that can provide roof replacement, repair, and installation services.

 The space between the buildings will be turned into a stamped concrete open patio to provide space for outdoor dining.